-Most tech bootcamp students get pushed through loads of curriculum only to be left holding a certificate with no real plan on how to get a job in tech.
-That's defeating.
+Most tech students get pushed through loads of curriculum only to be left holding a certificate with no real plan on how to get a job in tech.
+That feels defeating.
 No one should be left feeling that way.

-At V School, we not only get you qualified for your new career in tech, we also give you a proven plan to successfully break into your new career.
+At V School, we not only get you skilled and certified for your new career in tech, we also give you a proven plan to successfully break into your new career.

 At this point, you're probably thinking...

 I don't even want to think about job searching.
 You're not alone.
 Don't worry.
 As long as you have a proven plan and stay organized, you can confidently land an amazing job in tech.
 Plus, by taking the time to learn and practice job searching now, you'll save yourself a lot of headache and frustration later.

 Sit up in your chair because we're going to show you exactly the plan you'll need to succeed in your job search and break into tech.

 There are 3 specific things you need in order to set yourself up for job searching success.
 You need 1) a personalized job search schedule, 2) a weekly application goal and 3) an easy way to track and organize your applications as you go.
 Let us break that down for you.